Skip to content

 Replace http://localhost/webdav with the URL of your OpenCms installation.

-/mnt/opencms-vfs is a freely choosen directory for which your Ubuntu user should have read and write permissions.
+/home/$USER/opencms-vfs is a freely choosen directory which must exist and for which your Ubuntu user should have read and write permissions.

 With the options -o rw,user,uid=$USER you make sure that the current Ubuntu user can read and write to the mounted WebDAV directory.